mabel-dev/opteryx.dev/docs/sql-reference/functions.md

 This document describes the built-in SQL functions and operators supported by Opteryx.

-Generally functions will return `null` on `null` input, although note that this is not true in all circumstances.
+Generally functions will return `null` on `null` input, although note that this is not true in all circumstances, especially for null-aware functions like `COALESCE` and `IFNULL`.

 Definitions noted with a :octicons-dot-16: accept different input arguments.

+New functions for this version are annotated with the :octicons-star-16: icon.

 ## Conversion Functions